 Whilst it is explicit in the remit of Inmarsat’s global procurement team to know and understand its supply chain and the risks associated with it, Inmarsat believes that modern slavery and its implications need to be understood throughout the business and requires its employees and management to commit to taking a proactive role in identifying it and ending it.

-We will ensure training is provided across the business through the remainder of 2017 to ensure modern slavery is in the consciousness of all employees.
+More training will be provided across the business to ensure modern slavery is in the consciousness of all employees.